Norm Smith Medal: Voting and presentation

 Paul Chapman is the only player to win on a countback, after he and Jason Gram tied with nine votes apiece in 2009.

 In some years judges were required to lodge their decisions prior to the completion of the match, to ensure votes were compiled in time for the ceremony.
 This was changed following the 2002 AFL Grand Final, after Michael Voss had five crucial possessions in the last five minutes of the close game which could have swayed the voting, but eventually placed fourth behind Nathan Buckley.
 After the match, three of the five judges suggested they would have voted differently if they had lodged their votes after the final siren.

 Prior to the 2016 season, if the grand final resulted in a draw, the game would be replayed the following week.
 In such instances, a separate Norm Smith Medal was awarded in each game.
 Since 2016, a drawn grand final would result in the use of extra time to determine the winner, rather than a full-match replay.

 The medal is presented in a post-match ceremony held immediately after the conclusion of the match.
 Since 2004, former Norm Smith medallists have presented the award, in the order of the year in which they won; as of 2024, Gary Ablett Sr. is the only former winner to decline presenting the award; and Nathan Buckley's position in the sequence was skipped in 2019, as he was coaching Collingwood, who were yet to be eliminated when the decision on presenter had to be made.

 Recipients

 Andrew McLeod, Dustin Martin and Will Ashcroft are the only players to have won consecutive Norm Smith Medals.
 McLeod won in 1997 and 1998, Martin won in 2019 and 2020 and Will Ashcroft won in 2024 and 2025.

-Nathan Buckley is one of just four players to have received the Norm Smith Medal as a member of the losing grand final team, winning the award in 2002.
+Nathan Buckley is one of just five players to have received the Norm Smith Medal as a member of the losing grand final team, winning the award in 2002.

-Chris Judd is the most recent player to receive the medal as a member of the losing grand final team, winning in 2005.

 Luke Hodge is one of just five players to have won multiple Norm Smith Medals, winning in 2008 and 2014.

 Paul Chapman is the only player to win the Norm Smith Medal on a countback, winning in 2009.

 Lenny Hayes is the only player to have won a Norm Smith medal in a drawn grand final, doing so in 2010.